sourcegraph/sourcegraph-public-snapshot/doc/admin/scim.md

    ```
    openssl rand -base64 342 | tr -dc 'a-zA-Z0-9' | cut -c -255
    ```

+   (This command generates a random base64 string with more characters than required (342 characters) and then filters out non-alphanumeric characters.
+Finally, it trims the output to 255 characters.
+The reason we generate a longer string is to account for the fact that the base64 encoding has non-alphanumeric characters, which are removed by the tr command.)

 2. Add the following line to your [site configuration](config/site_config.md):

    ```